In a Mirror, Darkly: Critical response

+Den of Geek ranked it the number one episode of the series, writing that the installment "manages to include some of Enterprise's most inventive moments, not least the revised opening credits."
+Jay Garmon at TechRepublic ranked it as the fifth best episode, saying that the writers managed to include a "gleefully malicious and fatal series of unexpected double-crosses, but also work in some of the most satisfying and coherent mythology gags that Enterprise ever displayed".
+In a list of the top 100 episodes of the Star Trek franchise, "In a Mirror, Darkly" was placed in 40th place by Charlie Jane Anders at io9.
+The editors of Newsweek's Star Trek 50th Anniversary issue wrote that the episodes "often earns Trekker adulation," and listed them first among Enterprise's "Top 10" episodes; The Hollywood Reporter rated "In A Mirror, Darkly" the 88th best episode of all Star Trek episodes.
+Empire ranked the episodes 46th out of the "50 Best Star Trek episodes ever," and the second best installment of Enterprise after "Terra Prime."
+Wired also picked "In a Mirror, Darkly" as the best of Enterprise's entire run.
+SyFy ranked the two-part story fifth out of the seven Star Trek Mirror Universe episodes produced as of that date.
+That same year, Vulture wrote: "The series took a long time to find its feet, only hitting its stride in its final season with episodes like the two-part “In a Mirror, Darkly.”

+Fans at the 50th anniversary convention in Las Vegas chose the two-parter as one of the "Ten Best Star Trek Episodes" of all time, out of more than seven hundred live-action installments produced as of that date.

 Awards and nominations

 Laura Connolly, Roma Goddard and Michael Moore were nominated for an Emmy Award for Outstanding Hairstyling For A Series for their work on this episode.

 Home media release

 "In a Mirror, Darkly" was first released for home viewing as part of the Star Trek: Enterprise series four box set.
 It was released on region one DVD in the United States on November 1, 2005.
 The set included a fifteen-minute-long documentary on the origins of the episode and background to the mirror universe in general as well as audio commentary from Mike Sussman and Tim Gaskill on both parts of the episode.
 The commentary had previously been released on the official Star Trek website, where Gaskill is the editorial director.
 It subsequently became one of three Enterprise episodes to be included in the Star Trek: Alternative Realities Collective DVD set which was released in 2009.
 The other episodes were "E²" and "Twilight", and also featured were other mirror universe installments including "Mirror, Mirror" and three of those from Deep Space Nine.
 The Blu-ray edition was released on April 1, 2014.